-Karim Donnez, Vice-President, Strategy, Business Development and Transformation
+Karim Donnez, Senior Vice-President, Strategy, Business Development and Transformation

-Karim Donnez is Vice-President, Strategy, Business Development and Transformation at BRP since December 18, 2015.
-Prior to that, he was Vice-President, Global Business Transformation - Project Management Office.
-Prior to joining BRP on July 1, 2015, Mr. Donnez was general manager Operations - Refinery & Energy and member of the Rio Tinto Kennecott Executive Committee (Exco) and the Rio Tinto America Savings Plans Investment Committee.
-He was also general manager Strategy and Commercial Investments for Rio Tinto Kennecott in Salt Lake City (United States) while being a member of the Investment Committee.
-Prior to that, Mr. Donnez was responsible for various business transformation initiatives as part of the corporate global functions at Rio Tinto, headquartered in London (United Kingdom) Mr. Donnez also worked several years at Accenture as a senior manager in the Management Consulting practice, focusing on strategy, post-merger integrations and change management mandates.
-Mr. Donnez holds a Master of Science degree in Engineering, from Arts & Métiers Paris Tech in Paris (France) and a Master in Business Administration (international strategy and finance) from Hautes Études Commerciales in Montréal (Canada).
+Mr. Donnez is Senior Vice-President, Strategy, Business Development and Transformation at BRP since July 1, 2015.
+Prior to joining BRP, Mr. Donnez was General Manager Operations - Refinery & Energy and member of the Rio Tinto Kennecott Executive Committee (Exco) and the Rio Tinto America Savings Plans Investment Committee.
+He was also General Manager Strategy and Commercial Investments for Rio Tinto Kennecott in Salt Lake City (U.S.A.) while being a member of the Investment Committee.
+Prior to this, Mr. Donnez was responsible for various business transformation initiatives as part of the corporate global functions at Rio Tinto, headquartered in London (U.K.).
+Mr. Donnez also worked several years at Accenture as a senior manager in the Management Consulting practice, focusing on strategy, post-merger integrations and change management mandates.
+Mr. Donnez holds a Master of Science degree in Engineering, from Arts & Métiers Paris Tech in Paris (France) and a Master in Business Administration (international strategy and finance) from HEC in Montréal (Canada).